 The town was named after Ceres, the Roman goddess of grain, and the Northeasterners who settled there set about to protest, in their own way, the sin of slavery.

 Across the river from Ceredo was a town founded by a group of freed slaves.
 They were freed by their master after his death.
 They left Virginia and crossed the Ohio River where they lived in freedom and apparently had all the papers necessary to prove their freedom.

-Among the houses built in Ceredo was The Ramsdell House.
+Among the houses built in Ceredo was the Ramsdell House.
 It was built atop a mound claimed to be an Indian burial mound.
 It is a two-story, red brick-and-frame dwelling measuring 30 feet wide and 48 feet deep.
-It sits on a stone foundation and is in the Greek Revival-style with a gable roof.
-Zophar D. Ramsdell came to Ceredo at the invitation of the town’s founder and fellow abolitionist Eli Thayer.
+It sits on a stone foundation and is in the Greek Revival style with a gable roof.
+Zophar D. Ramsdell came to Ceredo at the invitation of the town’s founder and fellow abolitionist Thayer.

-Thayer built a shoe and boot factory, served as a captain and quartermaster for the North during the American Civil War, served as a postmaster after the war.
-He served as a legislative representative in the West Virginia State Senate during 1868 and 1869.
+Thayer built a shoe and boot factory, served as a captain and quartermaster for the Union during the Civil War, served as a postmaster after the war.
+He served as a legislative representative in the West Virginia state Senate during 1868 and 1869.

 But what about the Ramsdell House?
-The home is believed to be one of the last stops on The Underground Railroad before slaves crossed the Ohio River to freedom.
+The home is believed to be one of the last stops on the Underground Railroad before escaped slaves crossed the Ohio River to freedom.
 It was listed on the National Register of Historic Places in 1983.

 The Underground Railroad was a secret organization.
-If the location of the houses that hid African Americans on their way north were found out, the house were burned and their owners often murdered.
+If the location of the houses that hid escaped slaves on their way north were found out, the house were burned and their owners often murdered.

 Ceredo and the Ramsdell House are good places to take school kids to teach them about slavery, those who opposed it and its end following the Civil War.